rbricheno/firefox-remove-safelinks/README.md

 This version of the extension only removes safelinks for things that are related to the University of Cambridge.

-A very basic hardcoded allowlist is used.
+A very basic, hardcoded, allowlist is used.
+Currently that list is:

+ * *.cam.ac.uk
+ * universityofcambridgecloud-my.sharepoint.com
+ * uniofcam.saasiteu.com

-Use the original version if you want to automatically disable all safelinks.
+You should use the [original version](https://github.com/wtimme/firefox-remove-safelinks) instead if you want to automatically disable all safelinks.

 Install this Cambridge version using the mozilla-signed XPI here: